 Stage 2 high blood pressure is now over 140 systolic or 90 diastolic.

-The measurements must have been obtained from at least two careful readings on at least two different occasions.
+The measurements must be obtained from at least two careful readings on at least two different occasions.
 What does careful mean?
 The guidelines provide a six-step tutorial on how, exactly, to correctly measure a blood pressure, which, admittedly, is sorely needed.
 My patients often have their first blood pressure taken immediately after they have rushed in through downtown traffic, as they’re sipping a large caffeinated beverage.
 While we always knew this could result in a falsely elevated measurement, it is now officially poor clinical technique resulting in an invalid reading.

 New recommendations on monitoring blood pressure